gary-stu/FL/README.md

 	cd (your folder with FL.py in it) py FL.py
 ```
-But a double click on file should be enough for windows.
-You can then set up self.output_log to True if you want to see what's going on.
+But a double click on the python file should be enough for windows and OSX.
+You can then set up self.output_log to True if you want to see what's going on then.

 ## License